zioCristia/energy-saver-ha-automations/README.md

 ```

 ### Automatic ac power off
-Finally, this automation turn off automatically the conditioners when we don't produce anymore sufficient power with the solar panels.
-The trigger element is `binary_sensor.lowcurrent_10min` which switch on when for at least 10 minutes the power difference (in_solar_panels - out_house) is lower then -100W or we don't produce anything from the solar panels.
+Finally, this automation turns off automatically the conditioners when we don't produce anymore sufficient power with the solar panels.
+The trigger element is `binary_sensor.lowcurrent_10min` which switches on when for at least 10 minutes the power difference (in_solar_panels - out_house) is lower than -100W or we don't produce anything from the solar panels.
 This is the code I have used:

 ```